How to Start a Garden (Because Homegrown Food is the Best!)

 Good garden soil should have plenty of organic matter.

-Some of these characteristics can be determined just from looking at the soil.
+Some characteristics are obvious from looking at the soil.
 Others may require home tests or professional lab tests.
 For instance, lead contamination from old house paint is a problem in some areas.

 Most garden crops prefer soil with a pH around 7 (neutral).
 Some like conditions that are slightly acidic (potatoes, for instance) or slightly alkaline (brassicas).
 Balanced nutrient levels are also important, as is the presence of organic matter.